Had to play with fire, and get burned

 Sometimes a cycle of Political Terrorism sputters out in a matter of weeks, or it can complete its cycle in a period of a dozen or more months, or it can take the better part of a decade.
 Generally the larger the population being targeted is, the longer the cycle will take and the greater its effects will eventually be.

-This is demonstrated by the IRA catalyzing cycles of Political Terrorism that stayed almost entirely within the British Isles and lasting just months each, various Palestinian terrorist groups starting cycles that took years to play out and attempting to appeal to the entire Middle East and segments of the West, and al-Qaeda beginning an unprecedented cycle of Political Terrorism that began in earnest with an attack that seized the rapt attention of everyone in the world near a television, and which planted the seeds of retribution and instability from which the Islamic State finally emerged over a decade later
+This is demonstrated by the IRA catalyzing cycles of Political Terrorism that stayed almost entirely within the British Isles and lasting just months each, various Palestinian terrorist groups starting cycles that took years to play out and attempting to appeal both to the entire Middle East as well as segments of the West, and al-Qaeda beginning an unprecedented cycle of Political Terrorism.
+A cycle that that began in earnest with an attack that seized the rapt attention of everyone in the world near a television, and which planted the seeds of retribution and instability from which the Islamic State finally emerged over a decade later

 Political Terrorism occurs outside the boundaries of a mutually-accepted war – although, as seen in the case of 9/11, it can spur wars to start – and targets anything and anyone that’s been declared complicit in the target state’s actions and policies.
 When this chain-reaction is catalyzed it pushes a cycle of violence and social upheaval into motion.